RoberAgro/nurbspy/README.md

 ## Description
-`nurbspy` is a Python package to create and work with Non-Uniform Rational Basis Spline (NURBS) curves and surfaces.
+`nurbspy` is a Python package for Non-Uniform Rational Basis Spline (NURBS) curves and surfaces.
 The classes and methods were inspired by the algorithms presented in [The NURBS Book](https://doi.org/10.1007/978-3-642-59223-2) and the code was implemented using vectorized [Numpy](https://numpy.org/) functions and [Numba's](http://numba.pydata.org/) just-in-time compilation decorators to achieve C-like speed.

 `nurbspy` aims to be a simple NURBS library, not a fully fledged CAD kernel.
 If you need a powerful, open source CAD kernel we recommend you to check out the C++ [OpenCascade](https://www.opencascade.com/doc/occt-7.4.0/overview/html/index.html) library.
 If you feel that OpenCascade is too complex or you are not sure how to start using it, [this repository](https://github.com/RoberAgro/primer_open_cascade) might be useful for you!